ballerina-platform/module-ballerinax-aws.s3/src/amazons3/Module.md

 **Objects Operations**

-The `wso2/amazons3` module contains operations that create an object, delete an object and retrieve an object.
+The `wso2/amazons3` module contains operations that create an object, delete an object, and retrieve an object.

 ## Compatibility
 |                    |    Version     |